 “Ministry is messy.
 Worship is messy.
 Life is messy.” | Brandon Lake

-Whether you’re singing in a church pew, at a country concert, or in your car stuck in traffic: your worship is welcome.
-God can work through celebrities and He can work through you too!
+Whether you’re worshipping in a church pew, at a country concert, or in your car stuck in traffic, your worship is welcome.
+God can work through celebrities, and He can work through you, too!

 Brandon Lake and Jelly Roll Open Up About Church Hurt & Finding Worship Again | Hard Fought Hallelujah